sagemath/trac_to_gh/Issue 9871.md

 # Issue 9871: PolyBoRi incorrectly reports a GNU linker is used with gcc and produces libraries with text relocations.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9872

 Original creator: drkirkby